 While Design Thinking and Human-Centered Design have proven, time and time again, to bring more impactful ideas to market, used alone they are not enough to transform an entire organization to be more “entrepreneurial” or “impactful”.
 In addition to these two frameworks, we live by three other powerful guides at MovingWorlds:

 - Systems mapping so you can first understand the audience – and its influencers.
 FSG has a great guide on this, as does Disruptive Design.

 - Network based leadership so you can build effective partnerships

 - Business Model Generation, so that once your prototype is ready for market, you have a plan on how to test it for sustainability and scalability.
 Ingrid Burkett developed a great eGuide translating BMG for the social impact sector.

 While Design Thinking and Human-Centered Design focus on end-beneficiaries, these 3 additional frameworks complete our toolkits by focusing on external stakeholders as well.
 Here’s how all 5 frameworks interact to engage both internal and external stakeholders to identify a new solution:

 Learning the lingo is step one, but to really embrace the principles of these frameworks, you need to put what you’re learning into practice.
 If your entire organization is seeking to become more entrepreneurial, then identify opportunities to not just learn about these approaches, but to actually experiment with them in real life scenarios.
 As any designer will tell you, you get better by doing, not just theorizing.

-If you want to learn more, we invite you to apply to the MovingWorlds Institute Global Fellowship Program.
+Want to learn more about leading social impact frameworks like these and gain hands-on experience putting them into action?
+We invite you to apply to the MovingWorlds Institute Global Fellowship Program.